rabbitmq/rabbitmq-website/docs/oauth2.md

 This advanced setting is only required when the [OpenId Connect Discovery endpoint](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfigurationRequest) does not return an `end_session_endpoint` and you want Single Logout functionality.
 In other words, when the user logs out from the management UI it is also logged out from the OAuth Provider.

 :::info
-If the [OpenId Connect Discovery endpoint](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfigurationRequest) does return an `end_session_endpoint`, the management UI uses it over the configured endpoint.
+If the [OpenId Connect Discovery endpoint](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfigurationRequest) response does include an `end_session_endpoint`, the management UI uses it over the configured endpoint.
 :::

 Here is an example configuration that sets `end_session_endpoint`: